Srijita-31/DigitalNurture4.0-JavaFSE-6376692/Week 1/Mandatory Hands-on Exercises/README.md

 # Week 1 – Java Design Patterns and Principles & Data Structures and Algorithms

-This folder contains all mandatory hands-on exercises completed during **Week 1** of the Digital Nurture 4.0 Java FSE program.
+This folder contains all the mandatory hands-on exercises completed during **Week 1** of the Digital Nurture 4.0 Java FSE program.

 ---